 How do I provide payment information?

-Once the terms of service is accepted, the publisher will be guided through a form to provide payment info.
-The publisher must be based in the US and payments can only be made to US banking entities at this time.
+Once the terms of service are accepted, the publisher will be guided through a form to provide payment info.

 What are the options for payment?

 Publishers can be paid by Direct Deposit/ACH or by Paypal.
 This selection is made during the set-up process in Media Studio.